 The YubiKey NFC allows for passing OTP codes via NFC on the iPhone 7 and above.
 The Yubico Mobile iOS SDK is required for an application to capture and parse the NFC data.
 To use the YubiKey NFC for authentication, follow the steps below.

-- Ensure NFC communication is supported enabled on your iPhone.
+- Ensure NFC communication is supported on your iPhone.

-- Tap and hold the YubiKey flat to the back of your iPhone device until the app prompts that the authentication succeeded.
+- Tap and hold the YubiKey NFC key to the back of your phone (upper left).

 You may need to move your YubiKey on your iPhone to find the best location for the NFC communication to occur.